Volleyball Programmer @ Metro Courts, Inc

 I am a PDX native.
 I attended Benson Polytechnic High School for the Health Occupations program and while there I participated in volleyball and basketball for three years, as well as softball and cheerleading.
 After some time away from volleyball due to schooling, I returned to Portland and was offered a coaching position with PIL Jefferson Youth, coaching a mix of 7th and 8th graders, which I really enjoyed for two years.
 I also was a volunteering coach with a local volleyball club for one season.
 As much as I love and enjoy volleyball itself, the relationships I build through the sport is what keeps me returning.

 I was born in Beverly Massachusetts in 1989.
 When I was about one, we moved to Portland Oregon.
 I graduated from Franklin High School where I played Volleyball for three years.
 I also enjoyed playing softball, basketball, cheerleading, and swim team.
 I returned to volleyball as an adult where I coached for Beaumont Middle School and then later for NE Portland Volleyball.
 I have also played for the last handful of years with friends in an adult volleyball league.
-I am a firm believer in Athletics being a huge contributor in a successful education and life for many young adults.
-I look forward to this new adventure coaching 14U for MVA!
+I am a firm believer that athletics is a huge contributor to a successful education and life for many young adults.
+I look forward to this new adventure coaching the 15U MVA team!

 I started playing volleyball 8 years ago and continued to play as I entered high school.
 I played for Milwaukie High school where I was on varsity for two years, being a captain my Senior year.
 During my time I received an honorable mention and Second Team All State award for the 5A league.
 I got to enjoy three years of club volleyball during high school but struggled immensely to raise the money.
 I was raised by a single mother who supported my dreams more than anyone, so she did everything she could to make sure I had the chance to play.
 After graduating I was offered a job to coach volleyball at my high school where I coached the JV team for two years as well as assisting the Varsity team.
 I then coached Madison youth volleyball for three seasons.
 Volleyball has given me a second family that I will love forever.
 I have learned that no matter what the score is, if I am growing as a person and/or a player, then I have succeeded.
 I hope to pass on the many life lessons I have learned along to the girls this season, and I am so excited for this opportunity!